 Nothing beats good old human interaction.
-You know.
-The real stuff.
-Dedicate a little time every day to respond to any messages, and share other people's content that you feel would get you brownie points and also benefit your own audience.
+You know, the real stuff.
+Dedicate a little time every day to respond to any messages, and share other people's content that you feel would get you brownie points and also benefit your audience.

 Don't, whatever you do, rely on tools to automate things like 'following' or 'liking'.
 You run the risk of appearing spammy and putting people off.
 What you can automate is your own content.
 Content is critical to your strategy because there’s no point in being on social media if you haven’t got anything meaningful to share.
 Yes, you can engage with others in conversation, but the whole point of being socially active is that you draw people to your website and brand.